SNIR-NIMH/CATNIP/README.md

 * ANTs

-Eiter download the binaries for the OS, or build from source
+Eiter download the binaries for the corresponding OS, or build from source
 ```
 https://github.com/ANTsX/ANTs/releases
 ```
-We have extensively tested with version 2.2.0.
+We have extensively tested the pipeline with version 2.2.0.

 ### Installation

 1. Install the MCR (v97) to somewhere suitable.
-2. Install ANTs binaries add the path to shell \$PATH
+2. Install ANTs binaries and add the binary path to shell \$PATH
 ```
 export PATH=/home/user/ANTs-2.2.0/install/bin:${PATH}
 ```
-3. Add the MCR installation path, the v97 directory, to all the shell scripts MCRROOT variable.
+3. Add the MCR installation path, i.e. the v97 directory, to all the shell scripts' MCRROOT variable.
-In each of the 15 shell scripts, replace the line containing ```MCRROOT=/usr/local/matlab-compiler/v97``` to the following,
+In each of the 15 shell scripts, replace the line containing ```MCRROOT=/usr/local/matlab-compiler/v97``` to the path where the MCT is installed, e.g.,
 ```
 MCRROOT=/home/user/MCR/v97
 ```
+if the MCR is installed in ```/home/user/MCR```.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>